February 2021

 Procedure

 When the subject has an active background check, CLASS processes a Central Registry recheck to update a subject’s Central Registry background check history.
 CLASS creates a Central Registry row on the subject’s Background Check Results History page for the recheck result.
-The recheck returns any and all possible matches for the subject.
+The recheck returns all possible matches for the subject.

 When a recheck returns possible matches, CBCU staff: